goldbergyoni/nodebestpractices/README.korean.md

 ## ![✔] 3.8 Requires come first, and not inside functions

-**TL;DR:** Require modules at the beginning of each file, before and outside of any functions.
+**핵심요약:** Require modules at the beginning of each file, before and outside of any functions.
 This simple best practice will not only help you easily and quickly tell the dependencies of a file right at the top but also avoids a couple of potential problems

-**Otherwise:** Requires are run synchronously by Node.js.
+**그렇게 하지 않을 경우:** Requires are run synchronously by Node.js.
 If they are called from within a function, it may block other requests from being handled at a more critical time.
 Also, if a required module or any of its own dependencies throw an error and crash the server, it is best to find out about it as soon as possible, which might not be the case if that module is required from within a function

 <br/><br/>

 ## ![✔] 3.9 Do Require on the folders, not directly on the files

-**TL;DR:** When developing a module/library in a folder, place an index.js file that exposes the module's internals so every consumer will pass through it.
+**핵심요약:** When developing a module/library in a folder, place an index.js file that exposes the module's internals so every consumer will pass through it.
 This serves as an 'interface' to your module and eases future changes without breaking the contract

-**Otherwise:** Changing the internal structure of files or the signature may break the interface with clients
+**그렇게 하지 않을 경우:** Changing the internal structure of files or the signature may break the interface with clients

 ### Code example